Joan MIRO (1893-1983)

 The public loves these warm colors interspersed with biomorphic details that are not identifiable.
 He would later say that he was more inspired by poets than by painters.
 His abstraction completely escapes the geometries of Kandinsky, Malevich and Mondrian.
 His art is Peinture, and he often uses this French title.

-Peinture, oil on canvas 146 x 114 cm painted in 1925, was sold for £ 10.2M by Christie's in London on March 23, 2021, lot 106.
+Peinture, oil on canvas 146 x 114 cm painted in 1925, was sold for £ 10.2M by Christie's on March 23, 2021, lot 106.
 The space is filled with undulating abstract lines of great thinness, prefiguring his crypto-figurations which will culminate in 1927 with the blue period and in 1940 with the Constellations series.

 The literary and artistic expression must be free from conventions, but not indispensably spontaneous.
 The words of the poem escape without building a usual phrase.
 The language of the image, close to abstraction, invites for multiple interpretations.
 Later when the letters will disappear from the field, the title will provide the link between the image and its multiple interpretations.